lyeemax/IS-VINS/README.md

 1. Frontend is optic flow based method just like VINS-MONO but simplified.

-2. VIO is performed in two stage marginalization and sparsification,which turns VIO to be a combanation of VO and VIO.
+2. VIO is performed in two stages marginalization and sparsification,which turns VIO to be a combanation of VO and VIO.

 3. Pose graph optimization reuses information of VO with gravity observation and relative pose prior and performs with loop-closure information.
 So it's able to evaluate covariance of camera pose online.